Grafana Plugins Explained

 Although the basic installation provides the visuals mainly in graphs, its pluggable panel architecture supports the use of various plugins to extend capabilities hence visualizing data in many other forms.

-Also, the out of box Grafana supports InfluxDB, OpenTSDB, Graphite, Prometheus data sources.
+Also, the out of box Grafana supports InfluxDB, OpenTSDB, and Graphite data sources.

 However, you can use plugins to add support for other data sources and applications that align well with your unique business requirements.